MorganConrad/ptwd-sveltedemo/README.md

 # ptwd-sveltedemo

-Svelte - Sveltekit Demo for PTWD Meetup
+Svelte - Sveltekit Demo for [Port Townsend Web Developers Meetup](https://www.meetup.com/port-townsend-web-developers-meetup/)
+_Mainly_ an example Rare Book Store, but lots or other stuff for illustration.

 ## Install and Run